 First-term promises (mostly) kept

-Obama’s first-term vision for higher education seem to all connect to the ideals of keeping college affordable and accessible to people of all income levels.
+Obama’s first-term vision for higher education seems to connect to the ideals of keeping college affordable and accessible to people of all income levels.
 He also wants to increase the college graduation rate and get more students to major in STEM disciplines (science, technology, engineering and math) in order to improve our nation’s global competitiveness.

 Peter Wood, writing in the Chronicle of Higher Education, sees Obama’s vision as encompassing eight major themes, all of which touch on the issues I mention above.
 Lumped together, these themes constitute “a large and energetic attempt to recast the role of American colleges and universities.”
 (For an in-depth treatment of Obama’s higher ed agenda, read Wood’s introductory piece on the topic in the Chronicle of Higher Education.
 And to get even more in-depth, read each of Wood’s blog posts on the subject.)